QSynthesis/QSynthesis-Old/README.en.md

 ### MacOS & Linux

-The macres (tn_fnds) release, which has been adapted across platforms, is available on the following page.
+The release of macres (tn_fnds), which has been adapted across platforms, is available on the following page.

 The release of world4utau, which has been adapted across platforms, is available on the following page.

-A released version of wavtool-yawu is available from the following page.
+The release of wavtool-yawu is available from the following page.

 ## Contribution